niol/fail2ban-subnet/README.md

 this could be configurable, or growing to larger masks in case of bad adjacent networks.
-- if using `nftables`, `auto-merge` may lead to failures to unban when ban time is elpased.
+- if using `nftables`, `auto-merge` may lead to failures to unban when ban time is elapsed.

 ## Requirements